watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     code certificate.yml
     ```

-    Use the following as the contents and update the [SUFFIX] and [AZURE-REGION] to match your ingress DNS name:
+    Use the following as the contents and update the [SUFFIX] and [AZURE-REGION] to match your ingress DNS name

     ```yaml
     apiVersion: certmanager.k8s.io/v1alpha1